 What is a Shaker Fixture?

-For example, a shaker should vibrate in the vertical direction to test a military vehicle computer with road-like vibrations.
-With a shaker fixture, the test engineer was able to mount the rugged computer to the fixture in a vertical orientation (Figure 1).
-If the computer was simply laid on the shaker table, the direction of the vibration test would be perpendicular to real-world operation.
+For example, a shaker should vibrate in the vertical direction when testing a military vehicle computer with road-like vibrations.
+With a shaker fixture, the test engineer can mount the rugged computer to the fixture in a vertical orientation (Figure 1).
+If the computer was mounted horizontally, the direction of the vibration test would be perpendicular to real-world operation.

-Another example is car electronics.
-The instrument panel, audio controls, and navigation system (the head unit) must be attached to the shaker in the same orientation, including tilt, as in the vehicle (Figure 2).
-This principle holds for any device under test (DUT).
+Car electronics face a similar predicament.
+The instrument panel, audio controls, and navigation system must be attached to the shaker in the same orientation, including tilt, as in the vehicle (Figure 2).
+In fact, many devices should be oriented in the same manner as their end use for realistic testing.

 Additionally, the fixture must be designed and constructed so it is not damaged during testing.
 However, this reliability cannot be achieved by over-engineering a massive fixture.
 Additional mass causes the shaker to work harder and limits its responsiveness to changing control signals.